 With so many lasers out there, how does the lay person know which one to ask for?
 Ablative or non-ablative, IPL or Fraxel, KTP, WTF?
 What are these treatments and what do they do?
 The answer is best left to your Plastic Surgeon or Dermatologist to know and to guide you correctly.
 However, so you’re not completely in the dark, this blog will shed a little light on the subject and provide you with a basic understanding of the most common laser rejuvenation terminology.

 Lasers used for the treatment of aging skin and deep wrinkles were previously ablative lasers.
 Ablative implies the full removal of a superficial layer of skin.
 In the past, most CO2 (carbon dioxide) lasers were ablative.
 Although the gold standard of laser rejuvenation for its aggressive repair, it was also known for the lengthy recovery it required.
-Patient were left oozing, swollen and bloody and relegated to at-home post procedure application of vinegar soaks and greasy creams.
-Removing a layer of skin also left patients with a pale and ghostly pallor.
+The patient was left oozing, swollen and bloody and relegated to at-home post procedure application of vinegar soaks and greasy creams.
+Removing a layer of skin also left patients with pale and ghostly pallor.

 Enter the era of non-ablative lasers.
 Non-ablative treatments work by either resurfacing only small fractions of the skin or by bypassing the upper layer of skin completely and directing the laser beneath the surface to do its repair.
 IPL

 (Intense Pulse Light) treatments work in the latter fashion and primarily treat pigmentation issues.
 Wrinkle repair and skin tightening are achieved with fractional CO2 lasers.

 and FX are two members of the new generation of non-ablative fractional